caarlos0/dotfiles.zsh/README.md

 ## topical

 Everything's built around topic areas.
-If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
+If you're adding a new area to your forked dotfiles — say, "Erlang" — you can simply add a `erlang` directory and put files in there.
 Anything with an extension of `.zsh` will get automatically included into your shell.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.